hoodiehq-archive/legacy-hoodie-vagrant/README.md

-hoodiejs vagrant setup v0.0.1
+hoodie-vagrant setup v0.0.1
 =============================

-Goal of this project is to enable hoodiejs based development in a vagrant vm.
+Goal of this project is to enable hoodie based development in a vagrant vm.

 Prerequirements
 ===============